laristra/portage/doc/concepts.md

   method based on the [r3d](https://github.com/laristra/r3d, https://github.com/devonmpowell/r3d.git(commit d6799a58)) library.

+_The R2D/R3D-based intersectors in Portage are capable of intersecting two non-convex cells based on the ability of R2D/R3D to clip non-convex polygons/polyhedra.
+Therefore, in Portage's intersectors source mesh cells are left as is regardless of whether they are convex or non-convex but target cells are decomposed into simplices and the simplices intersected with the source cells (unless they are explicitly told that the target cells are strictly convex).
+The simplices are derived from the side/wedge data structures built by Wonton::AuxMeshTopology class.
+Note that Portage considers hexahedral cells (or any higher polyhedra) with curved faces also as non-convex._

 Applications can choose to supply their own exact cell-cell intersectors or even an alternate algorithm such as the _swept face_ calculation of contributions from source to target cells sometimes used in